 Associated studentships: Associated studentships are funded at 100% of the standard values of stipend and fees agreed by Us each year.
-Postgraduate training is not included within the FEC methodology therefore students must not be counted in the FTE when charging estates and indirect costs on the application form as; nor should any investigator time be funded on the grant to cover provision for student supervision.
+Postgraduate training is not included within the FEC methodology therefore students must not be counted in the FTE when charging estates and indirect costs on the application form as; nor should any project lead or co-lead time be funded on the grant to cover provision for student supervision.
 Any other eligible resources requested for the project student as part of the grant proposal (such as equipment, travel, consumables) will be funded at the standard 80% rate.